Maple Jubilee

 Pan-fried boneless, skinless chicken breasts

-A meat thermometer also keeps you from cutting inside your chicken breast to check for doneness.
-If you cut inside your chicken breast before it's time you will lose all of the juices that help keep the chicken moist and tender.
-Trust me...just invest in a meat thermometer.
+The only safe way to know when your chicken breasts are done is to use a meat thermometer.
+Your chicken should reach an internal temperature of 165°F. A meat thermometer also keeps you from cutting inside your chicken to check for doneness.
+If you cut inside the chicken breast before it’s done or had a chance to rest, you will loose a lot of the juices that keep the chicken moist and tender.
+Trust me...just invest in a meat thermometer.😉

 pan-friend boneless chicken breast on a wire rack